Picovoice/porcupine/README.md

 ## Try It Out

+Try out Porcupine using its [interactive web demo](https://picovoice.ai/#voice-control-demo).
+You need a working microphone.

 Try out Porcupine by downloading it's [Android demo application](https://play.google.com/store/apps/details?id=ai.picovoice.porcupine.demo&hl=en).
 The demo application allows you to test Porcupine on a variety of wake words in any environment.